srvk/DiViMe/README.md

 The [documentation about restricting number of speakers](http://www-lium.univ-lemans.fr/diarization/doku.php/howto#how_to_restrict_the_number_of_speakers_to_detect):

-I think they meant to say add the option –cMinimumOfCluster=2 in the last clustering, which would be the MClust program that does NCLR clustering.
+I think they meant to say add the option `--cMinimumOfCluster=2` in the last clustering, which would be the MClust program that does NCLR clustering.
 This is further confusing because the option should be MAXIMUM number of clusters, not minimum.
+Having tried actually setting this number, it's more confusing than that.
+A file that originally produced 103 speakers, with `MinimumOfCluster` set to 5, produced 188 speakers.
+So this needs more experimentation and explanation.